holy-tao/AhkWin32Projection/README.md

 For methods that set the [last error](https://www.autohotkey.com/docs/v2/Variables.htm#LastError), the error value is cleared before `DllCall` is invoked and checked immediately afterwards.
 If it is nonzero (that is, if an error occurred), an [`OSError`](https://www.autohotkey.com/docs/v2/lib/Error.htm#OSError) is thrown.

+> [!TIP]
+> If your script uses many methods from non-core Dlls, peformance can be improved dramatically by loading the DLLs [explicitly](https://www.autohotkey.com/docs/v2/lib/DllCall.htm#load) either by calling [`LibraryLoader.LoadLibrary`](./Windows/Win32/System/LibraryLoader/Apis.ahk) or by using the [`#DllLoad`](https://www.autohotkey.com/docs/v2/lib/_DllLoad.htm) directive.
+> Otherwise, `DllCall` will load and unload the DLLs before and after every API call.

 ### Strings

 #### As Arguments